Chavez to nationalize Venezuelan gold industry

 The nationalization of the gold industry fits with Chavez's broader plan to repatriate his country's bullion and shift most of its cash reserves out of Western nations to political allies including China, Russia and Brazil.

+A Venezuelan official at regional body Unasur said the group was considering a similar move to repatriate part of the estimated $500 billion (302 billion pounds) its members have in reserves abroad.

+"It's a legitimate act, a sovereign act, unquestionable and indeed necessary," Ali Rodriguez told Venezuelan state TV.

-Chavez, who has undergone two sessions of chemotherapy in Cuba since he announced in June that he had cancer, has often railed against Venezuela's reliance on the U.S. dollar as the global reserve currency of choice.
+Chavez, who has undergone two sessions of chemotherapy in Cuba since he announced in June that he had cancer, often rails against the reliance on the U.S. dollar as the global reserve currency of choice.

+The move is in line with Chavez's ideological world view: during his 12 years in power he has often bashed the United States and sought to align Venezuela with emerging powers and opponents of Washington such as Iran.

 WORRIED ABOUT SANCTIONS?

-Giordani said the move was under way, and that mounting debt worries in Europe and the United States showed that Venezuela needed to diversify where it kept its reserves.
+Giordani said the transfers were under way, and that mounting debt worries in Europe and the United States showed that Venezuela needed to diversify where it kept its reserves.

+Transferring funds to China for safe-keeping would appeal particularly to Beijing, which has invested billions of dollars in Venezuela's nationalized oil industry.

-Some critics have suggested that Chavez might be worried about the possibility of sanctions against his government if there is violence in next year's election campaign and so is trying to ensure that state reserves are stored more safely.
+Some critics have suggested Chavez might be worried about the possibility of sanctions against his government if there is violence in next year's election campaign, and so is trying to ensure state reserves are stored more safely.

 The former soldier appeared to allude to the possibility of reserves being seized by foreign powers.

-Venezuela has total international reserves of $29.1 billion (17.5 billion pounds).
+Venezuela has international reserves of $29.1 billion.
 About 63 percent of that is in gold worth $11 billion held overseas and $7 billion at home, the government says.

-Venezuela has been relatively small in the gold world, with formal mining producing just 4.3 tonnes a year.
+Venezuela has been relatively small in the gold world, with formal mining producing about 6 tonnes a year.
 But it boasts some of Latin America's biggest gold deposits, buried below the jungles south of the Orinoco river.

 But that did not satisfy foreign companies like Rusoro, which said the limits made it much harder for them to get financing abroad, develop projects and create jobs.